omni-us/jsonargparse/README.rst

 notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure in the config files.

-The see :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns to search for configuration files.
-For example if a parser is created as :code:`ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])` when parsing if any of those two config files exist they will be parsed to override the defaults.
+The :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns to search for configuration files.
+For example if a parser is created as :code:`ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])`, when parsing if any of those two config files exist it will be parsed and used to override the defaults.
 Only the first matched config file is used.
 The default config file is always parsed first, this means that any command line arguments will override its values.

 It is also possible to add an argument to explicitly provide a configuration file path.
 Providing a config file as an argument does not disable the parsing